-On December 30, 2013, CMS approved a subsequent amendment to the Demonstration waiver to provide federal matching funds for the temporary coverage being provided to applicants for subsidized health insurance whose applications could not be processed in a timely manner, as described in the section below entitled "Temporary Coverage for Applicants Seeking Subsidized Health Insurance."
+CMS approved a subsequent amendment to the Demonstration waiver to provide federal matching funds for the temporary coverage being provided to applicants for subsidized health insurance whose applications could not be processed in a timely manner.

 The waiver also includes spending authority to support alternative payment models and integrated care through various programs such as the multi-payer Patient Centered Medical Home Initiative, a bundled payment pilot program for children with asthma, and Delivery System Transformation Initiative (DSTI) incentive payments to eligible safety net hospitals.
 The total amount of DSTI payments to these safety net providers over the three-year period is up to \$628 million, of which up to \$82.2 million is expected to be covered by state resources annually.
 Legislation approved in 2012 supported the establishment and full funding for the DSTI trust fund for fiscal 2012 and 2013, and MassHealth began implementation of the program at the end of fiscal 2012.
 These funds will support safety net hospitals' investments to fundamentally change the delivery of care, with the ultimate goal of transitioning away from fee-for-service payments toward alternative payment methodologies that reward high-quality, efficient and integrated care systems.
 The fiscal 2014 budget supports \$94 million in DSTI payments to safety net hospitals with an additional \$11 million funded by Cambridge Health Alliance through an Inter-Governmental Transfer (IGT) for a total of \$105 million in fiscal 2014.
-This figure represents only half of the payments for the fiscal year; due to timing requirements, the remaining payments are expected to be made and budgeted in fiscal 2015.
+This figure represents only half of the payments for the fiscal year; due to timing requirements, the remaining payments are included in the Governor's fiscal 2015 budget recommendations.
+The fiscal 2015 budget recommendations also include the first of the two increased fiscal 2015 DSTI payments.
+The payments have been increased by 25%.
+The total DSTI payment in fiscal 2015 is \$235 million, with \$210 million supported by the General Fund and \$25 million by an intergovernmental transfer with Cambridge Health Alliance.